hcilab/HoloLensBoxAndBlocks/README.md

     * under **Scenes In Build** click `Add Open Scenens` and make sure *HoloViveController* is the only scene selected
     * select `build` and once the visual studio solution is created run it.
 Once the app is successfully deployed to the HoloLens the app persists on the HoloLens and can be ran as any other HoloLens app.
     * more detailed build documentation [here](https://docs.microsoft.com/en-us/windows/mixed-reality/exporting-and-building-a-unity-visual-studio-solution) and deployment documentation [here](https://docs.microsoft.com/en-us/windows/mixed-reality/using-visual-studio).
-1. ensure both TCP socket server programs are running and streaming data (*Momo* and `UWPScriptName`).
+1. ensure both TCP socket server programs are running and streaming data (*Momo* and `ControllerDataUWP.py`).
+    * follow same steps for running the python script except this time type `python ControllerDataUWP.py`
-    * in *Momo* must change a boolean variable to `true` so program knows will be streaming to HoloLens
+    * in `Momo.pde` must change the same boolean variable to `true` so program knows will be streaming to HoloLens
 1. select *HoloLensClientTest* app on HoloLens

 ## Useful Websites/Forums/Pages